Code

 Retrieving all records

-You can retrieve all records within a data store by iterating over all keys within the data store.
+You can retrieve all records within a data store by using an async iterator:

 def handler(pd: "pipedream"):